Inspirational stories from quarantine

 Read about Hillman's completion of his goal, after already having reached his donations goal. ("I’m determined to do them, it’s in my nature," he told Global News.)
 If you're inspired by Hillman's story, you can still contribute here.

 Hillman was inspired by the example of fellow veteran, U.K. Capt.
 Tom Moore, who raised more than £33 million (C$57 million) for Britain’s National Health Service by walking laps of his garden.
-Moore has become a hero to Britons since completing his goal, and will be knighted in honour of his achievement.
+Moore has become a hero to Britons since completing his goal, and has been knighted in honour of his achievement*.

 Inspiration is spreading

 Joy Saunders of Lunenberg, NS, despite being "nearly blind" and 101, also started using her daily walk for a good cause, in early May.
 "I felt I wish I could do something" in the face of the pandemic and the mass shooting that affected so many Nova Scotians.
 She was inspired by Moore, she told CBC's Maritime Noon.
 "I thought, 'Well, you know, I can do that.'"
 Now, she has begun.

 There's also Jim Ashworth, another 101-year-old Canadian, from Invermere, B.C.
 The first weekend in June, Ashworth finished his personal goal of walking 101 blocks for the local food bank.
 He's inspired by both Hillman and Moore.
 In fact, all three centenarians are World War II veterans and recipients of the Burma Star.
 "Positive thinking is big with me, it has been for some time," said Ashworth.
 "I'm going to keep right on going.
 Here, we are lucky as all get out, and I'll do whatever I can to keep going."
 To contribute to Ashworth's cause, visit 101 blocks for $101,000 for the Columbia Valley Food Bank.